“I’m not sure about the relevance of Affirmative Action.”

 For me, as a white male and an educator who has benefitted tremendously from white privilege, it is critical I do what I can to contribute to the enlightenment of the youth while constantly checking in with the man in the mirror to make sure I too am taking notes.

 Figure out the right role and play it.
 That’s my second point.
 After graduating Loyola Maryland, I started teaching in Baltimore City as an AmeriCorps volunteer at a tuition-free private Jesuit school for middle school boys from underserved neighborhoods in Baltimore.
 My first years of teaching did not go very well.
 Yes I was passionate, yes I cared deeply, yes I worked hard but no, I did not feel comfortable in my own skin.
-As a white man teaching mostly African American students, I struggled.
+As a white man teaching mostly students of color, I struggled.

 There are fine lines between educator and enabler.
 Server and savior.